Helios06/sms_gateway/DOCS.md

     MQTT_Send: send_sms
     ADDON_Logging: INFO

+- GSM_Mode :
-GSM_Mode : 'modem' ('api' under construction)
+  - 'modem' ('api' under construction)

-GSM_Device: where your USB dongle device is configured
+- GSM_Device:
+    - /dev/ttyUSBx
+    - /dev/ttyACMx
+    - /dev/serial/by-id/...... (this one is preferable)
+      - it is recommended to use a "by-id" path to the device if one exists, as it is not subject to change if other devices are added to the system.
+      - You may find the correct value for this by going to Settings -> System -> Hardware and then clicking the three dots menu and selecting All Hardware.
+- GSM_PIN:

-GSM_PIN: Pin code of the Sim
+  - Pin code of the Sim
+- GSM_AUTH:

-GSM_AUTH: Comma separated list of authorized mobile numbers to receive sms from.
+  - Comma separated list of authorized mobile numbers to receive sms from.
 Other will be rejected by the add-on
+- MQTT_Receive:

-MQTT_Receive: Topic on which add-on will publish received SMS
+  - Topic on which add-on will publish received SMS
+- MQTT_Send:

-MQTT_Send: Topic on which HA will publish SMS to be sent by the add-on
+  - Topic on which HA will publish SMS to be sent by the add-on
+- ADDON_Logging:

-ADDON_Logging: python logging levels (DEBUG INFO WARNING ERROR CRITICAL)
+  - use python logging levels
+    - DEBUG, INFO, WARNING, ERROR, CRITICAL

-### Sending SMS example
+### Home Assistant Sending SMS example
 Automation and Script example

     alias: test_send_sms